pyodide/pyodide-blog/content/posts/pyodide-react-pandas-matplotlib-scikit.md

 ## Pain Points

-- **Lack of documentation for working with React:** React is one of the most popular front-end libaries at the time this artical was written.
+- **Lack of documentation for working with React:** React is one of the most popular front-end libraries at the time this article was written.
 However, there was very little documentation on how to get Pyodide working with React and very few examples.
 Also, the [react-py](https://github.com/elilambnz/react-py/issues/67) library does not currently support returning values from the Python scope which is what I needed for this project.

 - **Testing:** It was not possible to test individual components using the React Testing Library since Pyodide needed to be loaded.